DrQuackerz/AmaRecoil/README.md

 Step 3.
 Pick the skin you want and click "Change"

 (other people CAN NOT see your skin, only on your screen it will change)

+The only reason that this is a V2 and not V1 is because i made one as a closed beta for me and my buddy's.
+If i decide to release that one ill let ya'll know.